 Helping people get and stay healthy is a huge industry in Austin.
 In fact, registered nurse continues to be one of the top job postings in the region, according to the Austin Chamber of Commerce.
 It's a growing field with a bright future.

 Also, consider the projected rates of job growth, as well as the average salaries, for these occupations:

 As the self-proclaimed live music capital of the world, Austin boasts a thriving arts scene that employs thousands of creative people.
 The Texas capital serves as host to major events like Austin City Limits and SXSW Music, Film, and Interactive that draw people from all over the country.

-More than 50,000 people in the area work in the creative and digital media technology industry.1 And art and design jobs (including graphic designers and multimedia artists) in the capital area are projected to grow by 17.5 percent between 2016 and 2026.3 So it's definitely worth looking at the creative programs offered by trade schools and colleges in Austin.
+The Austin Chamber of Commerce says that more than 50,000 people in the area work in the creative and digital media technology industry.
+And art and design jobs (including graphic designers and multimedia artists) in the capital area are projected to grow by 14.6 percent between 2016 and 2026.
+So it's definitely worth looking at the creative programs offered by trade schools and colleges in Austin.
 With the right qualifications, you could enjoy a satisfying job in an exciting industry.

 - Web developers: 15.4 percent / $79,130

 - Software developers, applications: 25.1 percent / $108,040

 - Computer user support specialists: 12.7 percent / $51,040